toshimaru/jekyll-toc/README.md

 ## Generated HTML

-jekyll-toc generates an unordered list.
+jekyll-toc generates an unordered list by default.
 The HTML output is as follows.

 ```html
 <ul class="section-nav">